hdorgeval/le-livre-des-rois/src/markdown/en/warner/05-zahhak/08-the-story-of-faridun-and-the-minister-of-zahhak.md

 >
 > Let wine be brought, call minstrels fit to hear,
 >
-> Firdausi's etymology must not be relied upon.
-See the introduc-
->
-> note to this reign.
->
 > To cheer me at the banquet, fill the goblet,
 >
 > Spread out the board, and summon worthy guests.

-Kundrav obeyed andbroughtbrightwine and minstrels,
+Kundrav obeyed and brought bright wine and minstrels,

 And noble guests whose birth entitled them.